elttam/publications/writeups/beego/beego-router-filter-bypass.md

     /home/ghostccamm/Documents/Research/beego/beego/server/web/filter/authz/authz_test.go:134: anon, /endpoint?_method=PUT, POST, reponse body: put, supposed to be post <1>
 --- FAIL: TestAuthFilterBypass (0.00s)
 ```
-1. The `Post()` controller method was executed, which should have only been accessible from the `/admin/endpoint` route that required authentication.
+1. The `Put()` controller method was executed, which should have only been accessible from the `/admin/endpoint` route that required authentication.

 The following example application and demonstration was also provided to the Beego development team.